hcleonidas/IPV/README.md

 # IPV
-isentropic potential vorticity using NCL
+draw isentropic potential vorticity using NCL by WRF data

+IPVsingle reads only one WRFout file

+IPVset reads a set of WRFout files